British minister to be investigated over sexual harassment allegation

 Garnier was not immediately available for comment to Reuters through his constituency or parliamentary offices.

-May’s spokeswoman said on Friday after the Sun’s report that any unwanted sexual behaviour was “completely unacceptable” and any minister who acted inappropriately would face “serious action”.
+The report comes after May’s spokeswoman said on Friday any unwanted sexual behaviour was “completely unacceptable” and any minister who acted inappropriately would face “serious action”.

+She was reacting to a report in another British newspaper that described a culture of sexual harassment among lawmakers and their staff working in parliament.

 “These stories, if they are true, are obviously totally unacceptable,” Hunt told BBC television.